JungAh12/RL_study/Silver_class/Lecture 1- Introduction to Reinforcement Learning/Seungeon/Study02.md

   - The optimal value function specifies the best possible performance in the MDP
   - An MDP is "solved" when we know the optimal value function

-    > Definition
-      The optimal state-value function v_*(s) is the maximum value function over all policies v_*(s) = {𝜋} max (v_𝜋(s))
+    > The optimal state-value function v_*(s) is the maximum value function over all policies

+        v_*(s) = {𝜋} max (v_𝜋(s))

-      The optimal action-value function q_*(s,a) is the maximum action-value function over all policies q_*(s,a) = {𝜋} max (q_𝜋(s,a))
+    > The optimal action-value function q_*(s,a) is the maximum action-value function over all policies

+        q_*(s,a) = {𝜋} max (q_𝜋(s,a))

 17. Optimal policy